MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-asp-net-core.md

 ### Update your app package with Manifest Editor

-- Once you've uploaded your app into Teams, you will need to configure it to show content.
+- Once you've uploaded your tab into Teams, you will need to configure it to show content.

 - Select the tile for your newly imported tab in the right panel of the Manifest Editor welcome page.